njcssa/spring_wombatnotes/wombat15.md

 ## Topics:

+plans for potential closings:
+- we will be moving to an online curriculum called CodeCombat
+- similar to wombatgame and allows you to do a lot at home with just a web browswer
+- you'll be able to contact me and other through discord if you have questions

 for people who were here saturday:
 - review while loop worksheet
 - draw the first letter of your name with leaves